anshuljg07/BioBank-Automated-Pipeline/README.md

 --------------------------------------------------------------------------------

 This repository houses the ScrapeDriver developed for the Yale University School of Medicine's BioBank project through CTRA (Clinical and Translational Research Accelerator) and the associated NLP algorithim.
-The goals for the ScrapeDriver and NLP alogrithim used in tandem are:
+The goals for the ScrapeDriver and NLP alogrithim used in tandem are to :

-- Offer accurate, efficient, and scalable text-scraping of Yale NewHaven Health Pathology pdf reports.
+- Offer accurate, efficient, and scalable text-scraping of Yale NewHaven Health Kidney Biopsy Pathology pdf reports.
-- Convert "dirty" data into usable medically relevant data that allows for the testing for the presence of statistically significant biological trends.
+- Converts unstructured data into semi-structured medically relevant data, that allows for academic analysis for the presence of statistically significant biological trends.
-- Offer an alternative to current labor intensive scraping and analysis techniques.
+- Offer an alternative to current manual extraction techniques and reassessment by pathologists/medical providers.

 The Yale University School of Medicine's KUH program is funded by the NIH

+# ML Based Clinical Feature Extractor
+Scraping the histological and clinically relevant data off of kindey biopsy reports returns key qualitative data.
+This qualitative data is not suited for industry and academic standard statistical and algorithmic analyses.
+Thus, with the help of Aditya Biswas MS, data scientist, we are implementing a model based clinical feature extraction pipeline to extract standard factors from variably structured clinical data produced by the Scrape Engine.
+Currently we are training and optimizing binary prediction models to predict the presence of specific conditions, specifically these models extract:
+- Crescents
+- Tubulitis
+- Focal Glomerulosclerosis

+We are hope to further train these models or combine them with Natural Language Processing's (NLP) Named Entity Recognition (NER) to pull out the numeric quantifiers associated with these conditions; these include number, relative percentage, ratios, etc. The extraction of numeric quantifiers will fully convert this semi-structured qualitative data into structured quantitative data including accurate standard clinical factors.

 # Getting Started
 ## Installation